Reachability Labs measuring reachable future under commitment

 ArtifactVersionStatusPrimaryMirrors

-Flagship paper
+Core paper

 v1.0Public OSF Zenodo · arXiv forthcoming

-Constructive Accessibility Instrument (public reference implementation)
+Constructive Accessibility Instrument (oracle-backed predecessor implementation)

 v0.3.2Public after tag GitHub Release Repository · Zenodo release forthcoming